This box sucks pure water out of dry desert air

 That’s not much more than a few sips, but improvements are already on the way.
 Currently the MOF uses zicronium, but an aluminum-based MOF, already being tested in the lab, will cost 99 percent less and produce twice as much water.

 With the new powder and a handful of boxes, a person’s drinking needs are met without using any power or consumable material.
-Add a mechanism that harvests and stores the water and you’ve got yourself an off-grid potable water solution going.
+Add a mechanism that harvests and stores the water and you’ve got yourself an off-grid potable water solution.

 “There is nothing like this,” Yaghi explained in a Berkeley news release.
 “It operates at ambient temperature with ambient sunlight, and with no additional energy input you can collect water in the desert.
 The aluminum MOF is making this practical for water production, because it is cheap.”

-He says that there are already commercial products in development.
+He says there are already commercial products in development.
 More tests, with mechanical improvements and including the new MOF, are planned for the hottest months of the summer.